-When eaten, this berry causes sour foods (like a slide of lime) to taste sweet like lemonade.
+When eaten, this berry causes sour foods (like a slice of lime) to taste sweet like lemonade.
 It also causes bitter foods to taste more palatable.

 The miracle berry itself tastes mildly sweet, and it has low sugar content.

 You can find Miracle Fruit powder on Amazon.
-I recommend using the powder rather than the tablets sold on Amazon — the tablets are grainy and difficult to dissolve in your mouth.
+I recommend using the powder rather than the tablets — the tablets are grainy and don’t dissolve easily.

 This article describes the use of Miracle Fruit in dieting.